spacetelescope/jwst_magic/README.md

 These tools comprise of four main components that can be run individually or together:

 ### 1. NIRCam or FGS science to FGS raw image conversion (``convert_image``)
-This module will convert an input image (from *any* NIRCam or FGS detectors) to a pseudo-FGS raw image.
+This module will convert a JWST input image (from *any* NIRCam or FGS detector) to a pseudo-FGS raw image.
 This pseudo-FGS raw image is *not* a simulated image, but an expectation of the image that the FGS flight software will see.
 This module appropriately rotates the image from the science frame if necessary, adjusts the pixel scale and image size if converting from a NIRCam image, corrects bad pixels, and normalizes the image to the magnitude and count rates of a specified guide star.

 ### 2. Star Selection Tool (``star_selector``)
 This module takes in a raw FGS image and allows the user to choose the guide and reference star PSFs using a GUI.

 ### 3. Flight Software File Writer (``fsw_file_writer``)
-This module creates all the files necessary to test guide and reference star candidates in an FGS raw image, with different flight software simulators such as the FGS DHAS, FGSES, etc. This includes all the files necessary to run the ID, ACQ1, ACQ2, and TRK steps in these simulators.
+This module creates all the files necessary to test guide and reference star candidates in an FGS raw image, with different flight software simulators.
+This includes all the files necessary to run the ID, ACQ1, ACQ2, and TRK steps in these simulators.

 ### 4. Segment Guiding Tool (``segment_guiding``)
-Allows the user to override the guide star catalog with the selected guide and reference star PSFs that will be used to facilitate guiding on unstacked and/or un-phased PSFs during JWST commissioning.
+Allows the user to override the guide star catalog with the selected guide and reference star PSFs that will be used to facilitate guiding on unstacked and/or un-phased PSFs during JWST OTE commissioning.

 Installation notes